 Our Guiding Principle

-Here at PCHS, our guiding principle is to see and value every person.
+Our guiding principle is to see and value every person.
 We believe all patients have the right to be treated with respect and dignity with an acknowledgment that this includes their cultural, social, spiritual, and personal values and beliefs.

 Our Core Values